Editor’s Note: This post was updated on April 2, 2019.

 Here’s one more tip I’d like you to take away with you.

-As a B2B advertiser, you should be cautious of the holiday season and national holidays.
+As a B2B advertiser, you should be aware of the holiday season and national holidays.

 Alright, time to wrap up this article and give it over to you: What are your secret B2B sales tactics?
 Let us know and we’ll make sure to mention these in the upcoming articles.